The Lord's Prayer

 When I awoke and pondered the dream, God showed me that I am all of wives, and the husband represented Him.
 In no way was He condoning polygamy.
 What He showed me in that dream is that the wives represented parts of my personality, and one part of me truly loved Him, but other parts of my personality needed to be converted and brought into submission to Him.

 A person might justify their idolatry by saying to themselves, "God is so lucky that a smart person like me chooses to be a Christian.
 And one that is good–looking, too!
 I need to have nice clothes so that I can look my best for the Lord.
 I want to be successful so that other people will see that it pays off to serve God.
 I want a big house so that I can have Bible studies at my place.
 And since I will need more furniture, I would like it to be nice furniture.
 Ooooh, like that peach floral couch and loveseat I saw online the other day.
 Wouldn't they look great with the rug I saw at Sears a few months ago?
 I want to travel for the Lorrrd.
 I wonder if I can fit a quiet week in the Cotswolds into my itinery when I go to England?
+God wants me to have some leisure time, to refresh my soul.
 It would be so lovely to wander about the countryside and take high tea in some cute restaurants.
-I want to be a success in life and have influence so that people will take me seriously when I witness to them, instead of considering me to be a headcase because I believe the Bible."
+I want to be a success in life and have influence so that people will take me seriously when I witness to them, instead of considering me to be a headcase because I believe the Bible and don't seem to have much to show for it."
 Oh, yeah.
 It all relates to God, so it can't be spiritual adultery, can it?

 We need to examine our hearts and consider our motives and gauge our level of maturity.
 Are we stuck in baby Christian mode, still wanting to get, get, get from God, instead of wanting to get to know God better?
+Are we seeking His face or are we only seeking His hand?
+If we seek His face, and are too busy doing that to ask for anything, He will give us what we need anyway.
+The Bible says, "Delight yourself in the Lord and He will give you the desires of your heart."
 Are we working on growing up so that, if we ever are subjected to heavy duty trials, we will be test passers instead of trespassers?

 The dream was a visual aid to understanding Psalm 86:11 better, which says, "Teach me your way, O LORD; I will walk in your truth: unite my heart to fear your name."

 A lot of people embrace Christianity because of the respectability it gives them when they change their ways, after having behaved badly.
-Or some never did all that much that was bad, and they like living a wholesome life, but it is the lifestyle they love, rather God Himself.
+Or some never did all that much that was bad, and they like living a wholesome life, but it is the lifestyle they love, and its psychological, financial, and relationship benefits, rather God Himself.
 They don't do much in the way of seeking to have intimacy with Him.

 Another popular motive is that we can get stuff from God, if we play by His rules.
 You know how it goes; if we tithe and/or give offerings (whichever teaching on this we embrace), then He is obligated to prosper us.
 If we witness to others, then we are seeking first His Kingdom, so He is obligated to prosper us.
 If we share what we have with the poor, then He is obligated to prosper us, or at least keep us alive in famine.
 If we show mercy to others, then He is obliged to show mercy to us.
 If we meditate on the Scriptures day and night, He is obligated to prosper us.
 If we thank Him for what He has given us and done for us, and add some praises to that, God will prosper us.